noam87/noamswebsite/content/q/john_stuart_mill.md

 > practically, when any one thinks fit to try them.
 It is desirable, in short,
 > that in things which do not primarily concern others, individuality should
 > assert itself.

+## Resurgence Of Religion

+> What is boasted of at the present time as the revival of religion, is always,
+> in narrow and uncultivated minds, at least as much the revival of bigotry;
+> and where there is the strong permanent leaven of intolerance in the feelings
+> of a people, which at all times abides in the middle classes of this country,
+> it needs but little to provoke them into actively persecuting those whom they
+> have never ceased to think proper objects of persecution.

 ## Mediocrity Always Wins